Ferlab-Ste-Justine/terraform-libvirt-automation-server/README.md

       - **ca_certificate**: CA certificate that will authentify the server's certificate.
       - **client_certificate**: Client certificate to authentify with the server.
       - **client_key**: Client's private key that accompanies the certificate.
+  - **sync_directory**: Directory on the server's filesystem where the dynamic configuration will be synchronized.
+Note that additionally to this directory, **systemd-remote** will forward unit files changes to the **/etc/systemd/system** directory.
+- **systemd_remote_source**: Configuration for the source of files that will be forwared to **systemd-remote** and otherwise synchronized to the filesystem.
+Either an etcd or git source should be specified.
+It has the following keys:
-    - **etcd**: Parameters for the connection with etcd.
+  - **etcd**: Parameters for an etcd source.
 It should have the following keys:
     - **key_prefix**: Key prefix that should be scanned for configuration files
     - **endpoints**: Endpoints of the etcd cluster.
 The format of each endpoint should be `<ip>:<port>`.
     - **ca_certificate**: CA certificate used to authentify the etcd servers' certificates
     - **client**: Client authentication parameters to authentify to the etcd cluster.
 It should have the following keys:
       - **certificate**: Client's certificate if certificate authentication is used.
       - **key**: Client's private key if certificate authentication is used.
       - **username**: Client's username if username/password authentication is used.
       - **password**: Client's password is username/password authentication is used.
-  - **sync_directory**: Directory on the server's filesystem where the dynamic configuration will be synchronized.
-Note that additionally to this directory, **systemd-remote** will forward unit files changes to the **/etc/systemd/system** directory.
+  - **git**: Parameters for a git repository source.
+It has the following keys:
+    - **repo**: Url of the git repository.
+It should have the ssh format.
+    - **ref**: Git reference (usually branch) to checkout in the repository
+    - **path**: Path to sync from in the git repository.
+If the empty string is passed, syncing will happen from the root of the repository.
+    - **trusted_gpg_keys**: List of trusted gpp keys to verify the signature of the top commit.
+If an empty list is passed, the commit signature will not be verified.
+    - **auth**: Authentication to the git server.
+It should have the following keys:
+      - **client_ssh_key** Private client ssh key to authentication to the server.
+      - **server_ssh_fingerprint**: Public ssh fingerprint of the server that will be used to authentify it.
 - **terraform_backend_etcd**: Parameters to setup an optional http service acting as an etcd backend for terraform.
 It should have the following keys:
   - **enabled**: If true, the service will be setup and enabled.
   - **server**: Terraform-facing parameters for the http server.